bpython/curtsies/readme.md

                     a[row, column:column+len(repr(c))] = [color(repr(c))]
                 window.render_to_terminal(a)

-The a few main objects in curtsies you probably want to use:
+The are a few main objects in curtsies you probably want to use:

 * [FmtStr](readme.md#fmtstr) objects are colored strings
 * [FSArray](readme.md#fsarray) objects are 2D arrays of colored text